tom-seddon/acorn_mos_disassembly/README.md

    assumptions documented with error or warning directives, facilitating addition or removal of code

-Goals 2 and 3 are intended to enable the possible creation of new versions of the MOS, but actually creating those versions is not a goal of this project.

 # new versions of the MOS

-Even though producing new versions of the MOS is not a goal of this project, there some **experimental** new versions of the MOS available anyway, for use at your own risk.
+There some **experimental** new versions of the MOS available anyway, for use at your own risk.
 These can be used in an emulator, or programmed into a EPROM (or similar) and used in real hardware.

 **All new versions of the MOS are experimental.** Should you actually